LGBTQ rights in Amazonas: Pride parades

 State Law 6,469/2023 (Lei Estadual 6.469/2023) prohibits the participation of children and adolescents in pride parades, establishing fines of up to R$10,000 in case of non-compliance with the law.

 Life conditions

-Statistics
+Demographics

 A 2019 survey conducted by the Brazilian Institute of Geography and Statistics (IBGE) revealed that at least 60,000 adults in Amazonas declared themselves homosexual or bisexual.
 This figure is equivalent to 2.7% of the state's population, where 2.5 million (94.1%) declared themselves heterosexual, in addition to 1.7 million who stated they did not know their sexual orientation and 3.6 million who did not want to answer.

 In Manaus, among 1.5 million inhabitants aged 18 or over, 1.4 million (93.4%) declared themselves heterosexual; 46 thousand (3.0%) homosexual or bisexual, and 56 thousand people (3.6%) did not know or did not want to answer about their sexual orientation.

+Anti-LGBTQ violence

+According to research from the Brazilian Journal of Public Security, cases of violence against LGBTQ in the state are underreported.
+According to data from the Brazilian Public Security Forum, cases of violence against LGBTQ people have increased, with 43 cases registered.

+On 5 July 2025, Fernando Vilaça de Souza was beaten and killed after reacting to homophobic insults in Manaus.
+The Ministry of Human Rights and Citizenship, the Order of Attorneys of Brazil and federal deputy Erika Hilton expressed regret over the incident.
+According to residents of the area, Fernando was previously being bullied by other young people in the region.